Culinary School Update: Eight whole weeks have passed since my last culinary school update.

 What about the friends that I have made?

-What about my favorite chefs that I won’t get to see everyday?
+And my favorite chefs that I won’t get to see everyday?

 What about the learning and the fast pace that have become quotidian?

-What about this City that I love?
+Plus, what about this City that I love?

 But the most heavily weighted question…

 What will I do?

 I have no clue, but I think about it everyday and it weighs on me.
 I am open to any and all suggestions.

 But let’s not talk about that…let’s talk about what I have been BAKING!

 Let me take you on a quick tour of Cakes, Bread, more Cakes and Petits Fours!